-In the 1500s, English speakers began referring to the seasons separating the cold and warm months as either the fall of the leaf or spring of the leaf, or fall and spring for short.
+In the 1500s, English speakers began calling the seasons separating the cold and warm months “fall of the leaf” or “spring of the leaf,” or “fall” and “spring” for short.
 Both terms were simple and evocative, but for some reason, only spring had staying power in Britain.
 By the end of the 1600s, autumn, from the French word autompne and the Latin autumnus, had overtaken fall as the standard British term for the third season.

 Around the same time England adopted autumn, the first-ever British American colonists were voyaging to North America.
 With them they brought the words fall and autumn, and while the former fell out of fashion overseas, it solidified itself in the local vernacular by the time America won its independence.
 Today, using both words to describe the season before winter is still a uniquely American behavior.

 Fall and autumn have the most complicated etymology, but there’s a story behind all the words we use describe the four seasons.
 Here’s how each season got its name.

 This story originally ran in 2019; it has been updated for 2023.